-I hope you’ve enjoyed this introduction to travel hacking and step-by-step example of how easy it can be to really book these dream trips using your rewards points.
+I hope you’ve enjoyed this introduction to travel rewards credit cards and step-by-step example of how easy it can be to really book these dream trips using your rewards points.
 If you approach this with an open mind, I think you’ll be pleasantly surprised at how much fun it can be, in addition to a nice source of intellectual stimulation and, of course, a big money saver!

-Do you use credit cards for their rewards points and travel hacking?
+Do you use credit cards for their rewards points?
 Why or why not?

 If you are new to my blog, I am all about finding ways to make and save more money.
 Here are some of my favorite sites and products that may help you out: